• Home page

 Castelsarrasin

-It is the second municipality of the department of Tarn-et-Garonne, in terms of population and economy.
-Located between Bordeaux and Narbonne via Toulouse, at the tip of Languedoc, Castelsarrasin is a flowery town.
-A few kilometers west of Montauban, there are all amenities.
 The city is home to the Saint-Sauveur church, made of Toulouse-style bricks with an octagonal bell tower, the Saint-Jean church and the Notre-Dame d'Alem church.
-Observe the beautiful clock of the Hôtel de Ville, flanked by 2 statues.
-Also take a walk on the metal footbridge, along the Garonne canal, next to the station.
-Continue your discovery in the center, where beautiful houses are visible: Maison Renaissance, Hôtel Lamothe-Cadillac, Maison de l'Abbé des Prades, Rue de la Discretion and Rue de la Solitude typical of the Middle Ages.
-It is pleasant to stroll in the port, along the canal towards the lock...
+Observe the beautiful clock of the Town Hall, flanked by 2 statues.
+Also take a stroll on the metal footbridge, along the Garonne canal, next to the train station.
+Continue your discovery in the center, where beautiful houses are visible: Renaissance House, Lamothe-Cadillac Hotel, Abbot of Prades House.
+Don't miss the Rue de la Discretion and the Rue de la Solitude, typical of the Middle Ages.
+It is also very pleasant to stroll in the port, along the canal towards the lock.

-• There are many sports facilities in and around the city: Stadium, Tennis, Swimming Pool, Hippodrome...
+• There are many sports facilities in and around the city: Stadium, Tennis, Swimming pool, Racecourse...

-Castelsarrasin, on the banks of the Garonne canal
+Castelsarrasin, on the banks of the Garonne Canal

 Montech

-On the alluvial plain of the Garonne, 10 kilometers from Montauban, Montech is a dynamic town.
-It is crossed by many small streams, by the Canal des Deux-Mers and is home to a magnificent national forest , La Forêt d'Agre (1474ha): an ideal place to come across deer, deer, wild boar, foxes and rabbits.
 For a family stay, this forest is full of walks.
 Notre-Dame-de-la-Visitation is a Gothic-style church with 17 bells, some of which date back several centuries.
-In Montech there is also a nautical stop, where you can take cruises on the Canal and also take advantage of the Pente d'eau, an ingenious work to avoid boaters going through 5 locks (thus saving time!).
+In Montech, there is also a nautical stopover where you can take cruises on the canal and also enjoy the Pente d'eau, an ingenious structure to avoid boaters having to go through 5 locks (therefore saving time!).

 Verdun-sur-Garonne